percona/pmm-doc/docs/how-to/configure.md

 ### Advisors

-Advisors are set of checks grouped by functionality that run a range of database health checks on a registered instance.
+Advisors are sets of checks grouped by functionality that run a range of database health checks on a registered instance.

 The findings are repored in the **Advisors > Failed Checks** page and an overview is displayed on the Dasboard, in the Failed Advisor Checks panel.
 By default, the Advisors option is disabled.